 You just bought the magical kitchen appliance everyone has been raving about.
 But now what?!
 Here are 9 Tips and Tricks for Using Your Instant Pot for Beginners to get you started in the kitchen!
+These instant pot tips are essential, so don’t forget to pin this post so you can find it later.

 You took the plunge and now own an Instant Pot!
 After you read the owners manual, you might be wondering what to do next.
 I have a list of tips and tricks for using your Instant Pot for beginners below.